Hussain Sagar: Lumbini Park

 Lumbini Park is an urban park of 7.5 acre adjacent to Hussain Sagar.
 It was constructed at a cost of INR 2.35 crores on 5 acre of land as a part of the Buddha Poornima project.
 It has various attractions such as laser auditorium, boating facilities and musical fountains.

 Birla Mandir

-Birla Mandir refers to different Hindu temple built by the Birla family in different cities.
-All these temples are magnificently built with white marble on a 280 feet high hillock called the Naubath Pahad located to the south of Hussain Sagar.
+Birla Mandir was built in 1976 with white marble on a 280 feet high hillock called the Naubath Pahad located to the south of Hussain Sagar.
 The construction took ten years and was consecrated in 1976 by Swami Ranganathananda of Ramakrishna Mission.